- Graduates are eligible for registration with the Health and Care Professions Council UK.

 - The course has an international perspective and welcomes students from across the world.

-- It is the only masters in social sciences in Art Therapy in the UK and includes a strong research component.
+- It is the only MSc Art Psychotherapy in the UK based in a school of health sciences and includes a strong research component.

 The discipline of art psychotherapy draws upon the visual arts, psychotherapy and psychology and is applied within psychiatry, special education, social services and the voluntary sector.
 Art psychotherapists work with individuals, groups and communities.